nathantypanski/nathantypanski.com/pages/about.markdown

 title: About
 ---

-Hi, I'm Nathan, a hobbyist with interests in artwork, typesetting, web and graphic design.
+I am hobbyist with interests in artwork, typesetting, web and graphic design.
 I'm also studying [computer engineering](http://www.cnu.edu/pcs/academics/ce.asp)</a> at Christopher Newport University, and am hard at work earning a minor in leadership studies in the [President's Leadership Program](http://presidentsleadership.cnu.edu/).

 Personality